OsbornePro/ConfigTemplates/README.md

 1. __fail2ban-apacheSSH-jail.local__ Configuration file template to use fail2ban to harden open apache and SSH ports
 1. __lighttpd-external.conf__ Configuration file to harden a lighttpd server hosting Pi-Hole
 1. __lighttpd-rejection.conf__ Configuration file to created WAF rules for a lighttpd server hosting a Pi-Hole
+1. __postfix-installer.sh__ This script is used to quickly set up a secure instance of Postfix on a Debian or Fedora OS.
+This does not include all the security features as the main.cf file below because of other outside factors that are not predictable.
+This does still set up secured SMTP server options.
 1. __postfix.main.cf__ Hardened Postfix Coniguration file main.cf that uses secure methods of sending emails from your local device
 1. __smb.conf Anonymous SMB access Not Secure__ This Samba configuration file is one I used while performing offensive attacks, hosting payloads over SMB.
 DO NOT use this as a main configuration for any SMB servers in an enviornment as it is purposefully insecure
 1. __sshd_config__ Great starting place for configuring SSH in a secure manner.
 I have included/centralized setting descriptors for anyone who may not be familiar with the protocol